 Time Required: Two minutes.

-Procedure: The hood switch is located up closer to the firewall under the hood.
+Procedure: The hood switch is located up close to the firewall under the hood.
 On an E39 5 series, it’s on the cabin air filter box housing on the driver’s side (top photo in this article of E39 M5, white circle outlines sensor.)
 Once you’ve located the switch, depress a tab on the connector that plugs into it, and unplug it.
 Now squeeze the sides of the sensor, and rotate it free from the air filter housing.
 Replace with the new part, and plug in.
 You’re done.

 Watch this video below from E39Source’s YouTube to see the DIY!